verebes1/nodejs-express-postregsql-landing-page/Readme.md

 ## How to use.

-Clonde the repository and use the set of commands below to set your environment up:
+Clone the repository and use the set of commands below to set your environment up:

 To install node.js version 10.16.3 use below